Skip repeated menu and go directly to page content.

 DIFFERENCE BETWEEN TYPE 1 AND TYPE 3 PERMITS

 All temporary permits come in Type 1 or 3.
 A Type 1 permit is valid for one-day use only, which is noted on the permit in ink.
 A Type 3 permit is valid for multiple consecutive dates.
 The Type 3 permit will have a start and end date on the permit in ink.

 SDSU departments and auxiliary organizations may purchase an advance supply of guest “Faculty/Staff” parking permits.
 Permits purchased through this process are for guest use only, allowing visitors to SDSU to park in “Faculty Staff” lots.
 These permits cannot be distributed to faculty, staff or students.
 Violations may result in the suspension of authorization to purchase these permits.
 Permits may be purchased for the following: daily, weekly, semester, “no cite” (M-F), and “no cite” (Sat/Sun).
 SDSU Advanced Parking Request Form [PDF].
 Guest permits may not be written in pencil and may not be altered or changed in any way.

 FACULTY AND STAFF (F/S)

 There are three different F/S permits available: 10-month payroll deductible permits (Valid for only ten months out of the year: August 15 - June 15), Twelve-month payroll deductible permits, and Semester permits.
-Payroll deduction permits must be obtained at Student Account Services, replacements can be obtained at Parking Services.
-Winter break is included with either the preceding fall or subsequent spring permit.)
-F/S permits are valid only in F/S, 700, 800, and Student lots.
+Payroll deduction permits must be obtained at Student Account Services, replacements semester permits can be obtained at Parking Services.
+Winter break requires both the preceding fall and subsequent spring permit.
+F/S permits are valid only in F/S, 700 and Student lots.